-Table 3: Orbacus policies
+Table 4:Orbacus Policies

-Policy Description OB::ACMTimeoutPolicy This policy determines whether the ORB performs "active connection management" (ACM) on the connection associated with an object reference.
+Policy Description BiDirPolicy::BidirectionalPolicy This policy is used to enable CORBA 3 compliant BiDir GIOP functionality on both the Object and POA levels.
+Enabling this policy with a value of BiDirPolicy::BOTH on both levels will result in connection reuse when the server is required to make requests to the client.
+The default value is BiDirPolicy::NORMAL (disabled BiDir functionality).
+Both the client object and server POA needs this policy set to BOTH for BiDir communication to take place.
+OB::ACMTimeoutPolicy This policy determines whether the ORB performs active connection management (ACM) on the connection associated with an object reference.
 The policy specifies a time after which idle connections are shutdown.
 A value of 0 means no timeout.
-The default for this policy is the value of the ooc.orb.client_timeout property (see "ooc.orb.client_timeout" on page 53).
+The default for this policy is the value of the ooc.orb.client_timeout property (see "ooc.orb.client_timeout" on page 59).
 OB::ConnectionReusePolicy This policy determines whether the ORB is permitted to reuse a communications channel between peers.
 If this policy is false then each object will have a new communications channel to its peer.
 The default for this policy is true.
 OB::ConnectTimeoutPolicy If an object has this policy and a connection cannot be established after value milliseconds, a CORBA::NO_RESPONSE exception is raised.

+Table 4:Orbacus Policies

-OB::InterceptorPolicy This policy determines whether client-side interceptors will be called.
+Policy Description OB::InterceptorPolicy This policy determines whether client-side interceptors will be called.
 Client-side interceptors are enabled by default.
 To disable client-side interceptors, this policy can be set on an ORB or object reference with a value of false.

-Table 3: Orbacus policies

-Policy Description OB::LocateRequestPolicy This policy determines whether the ORB sends GIOP "LocateRequest" messages.
+OB::LocateRequestPolicy This policy determines whether the ORB sends GIOP LocateRequest messages.
 This policy exists to avoid an interoperability issue regarding the formatting of GIOP 1.2 LocateReply messages.
 Orbacus uses the correct formatting as of version 4.1.
 Unfortunately, all versions of Orbacus 4.0.x use the incorrect formatting, as do some other ORB implementations.
 As a result, the default value of this policy is false, which means the ORB will not send LocateRequest messages, and therefore will not receive improperly formatted replies.
 OB::LocationTransparencyPolicy This policy determines how strictly the ORB will enforce location transparency.
 The default behavior is relaxed.
 An application may wish to sacrifice performances to have strict CORBA compliance for local invocations.
 OB::ProtocolPolicy This policy allows an application to influence how the ORB orders and filters the profiles of an object reference.
 The value of the policy is a list of transport plug-in identifiers which determine the preferred order in which the ORB should attempt to establish connections.
 Only those profiles which match an entry in the list will be used.
 If no profile from the object reference matches a transport in the list, or the ORB was unable to establish a connection, then a TRANSIENT exception is raised.
 OB::RequestTimeoutPolicy If an object has this policy and no response is available for a request after value milliseconds, a CORBA::NO_RESPONSE exception is raised.
-OB::RetryPolicy This policy is used to specify retry behavior after communication failures.
-Namely, the types of failures for which retries are allowed, the time between successive retries, and the maximum number of retries.

-Table 3: Orbacus policies
+Table 4:Orbacus Policies